TosbackCgusBridge-Bot/CGUs-versions/Advair/Privacy Policy.md

         *   Back
         *   How we do business
         *   Changing the way we work with healthcare professionals
-        *   Switching on to consumer choice: medicines for everyday health
+        *   Switching to consumer choice: medicines for everyday health
         *   Green chemistry
         *   Flonase: the journey from prescription to OTC
         *   Biosecurity and pandemic preparedness